-Designated by the United States Congress in 1964, the Rawah Wilderness is one of the original five areas in Colorado to have been recognized as a Wilderness Area.
-The Rawah Wilderness now contains over 74,500 acres and it is managed by the United States Forest Service as it is within the Routt and Roosevelt National Forests.
+Designated by the United States Congress in 1964, the Rawah Wilderness is one of the original five areas in Colorado to have been recognized as a national wilderness area.
+The Rawah Wilderness now contains over 74,500 acres and it is managed by the United States Forest Service.

-In addition to fish, the Rawah Wilderness is also home to other kinds of wildlife such as mammals and birds.
+In addition to fish, the Rawah Wilderness is home to other kinds of wildlife such as mammals and birds.
 Bears, bighorn sheep, beavers, moose, and elk are all common sightings in the Rawah Wilderness.
-Meanwhile, the golden eagle, red-tailed hawk, and ravens are only some of the birds one can encounter in the Wilderness Area.
+Meanwhile, the golden eagle, red-tailed hawk, and ravens are only some of the birds one can encounter in the wilderness area.

 When planning to visit, it has been noted that summer and fall are the busiest seasons in the wilderness.
-The Rawah Wilderness receives medium to heavy human usage so be sure to plan visits when there are less people in order to take advantage of the peace and quiet this Wilderness can provide.
+The Rawah Wilderness receives medium to heavy human usage so be sure to plan visits when there are fewer people in order to take advantage of the peace and quiet this wilderness can provide.